 As well, God entrusted the care of the earth to people (Genesis 1:28).
 Seeing ourselves as stewards — not owners — keeps us from exploiting the world for our profit.
 Protecting earth’s beauty and carefully managing its resources are ways to walk humbly with God.

 Further reading: Hey Christians!
 The Earth Needs Saving Too.

 Humility holds the key to both acting justly and loving mercy.

 As I recognize how much God has shown mercy to me, humility empowers me to act justly toward others even when they don’t treat me the same way.
 Apart from God’s grace, I have nothing.
 Apart from God’s forgiveness and mercy, I deserve eternal condemnation.
 I love offering mercy because I realize how much I need it!
 In humility I remember that I am on level ground with everyone else.

-The power to walk humbly with God, to love mercy, and to act justly comes from the Holy Spirit — God Himself.
-God invites me — and you — by His power, to join His work.
-What an awesome privilege God gives us when He calls us to demonstrate to a confused world what acting justly and loving mercy really looks like.
+The power to walk humbly with God, to love mercy, and to act justly comes from the Holy Spirit — God himself.
+God invites me — and you — by his power, to join his work.
+What an awesome privilege God gives us when he calls us to demonstrate to a confused world what acting justly and loving mercy really looks like.